Impacts of the government shutdown on MSC services

 Employment Program

 MSC's employment program, Basic Food Employment & Training (BFET) is currently on pause as of October 31, 2025.
 MSC operates this program though DSHS and they have decided to suspend the BFET program due to the Federal Government shutdown and the suspension of SNAP Benefits on November 1.
-All BFET services will be suspended until the contract reopens.
+BFET services will reopen on Wednesday, November 19.

 Education Program